 - Your gym membership or contract at a yoga studio.
-Unfortunately gyms and health centres had to close their doors due to the coronavirus, so it would make sense to pause your membership and save some money.
+If your gym or health centres have to close their doors due to a national lockdown or positive coronavirus case, it might make sense to pause your membership and save some money.
 There are many free videos on YouTube that can substitute your daily or weekly workout routine.

 - Entertainment services like Netflix or Amazon Prime.
 You might find yourself at home more and feeling the need to watch more Netflix than before to not get bored.
 Instead try playing board games, dig out your old DVDs or access some of the free content that Amazon and other streaming services have released in light of the coronavirus pandemic.

-- TV sports packages are worthless as all major sporting events and leagues have been cancelled.
+- TV sports packages - many major sporting events and leagues have been cancelled or postponed.
 The biggest broadband and TV providers haven’t yet offered to refund for the sports packages you might be paying for.
 This is however the ideal time to call up your provider and haggle your monthly subscription fees down.

 Inez came on board in the Summer of 2019.
 Her main focus has been helping as many people as possible find our website through online marketing, writing content and partnership deals.
 She boasts 6 years of FinTech experience with other brands and has an in-depth knowledge of our customers.